The Trails

 800 m

-It is the newest of our trails, developed with financial assistance from the Fonds Hydro-Québec pour l’environnement.
+This is the most recent of the trails, built with financial assistance from the Fonds Hydro-Québec pour l’environnement.
 The trail is located alongside Pointe Fraser, not far from the visitor centre.

 The wooded trail is easy to navigate and equipped with walkways, benches, and a shelter.
 It passes through a forest “cedars” (Thuja occidentalis) and by a spectacular old linden (Tilia americana).